UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 ```
 {
   "id": string | ID value,
-  "name": string | name of board,
+  "name": string | name value of board,
   "breakdownIds": array of breakdown ID string values
 }
 ```

 The `name`s of the boards is not the same as the `name` key in the stripboard objects.
 The stripboard objects `name` is for the user to name their stripboard.
 The board objects `name` is for internal use and should be simple reflections of its intended purpose.
 If you're just including a stripboard and a boneyard, it is best practice to name your boards 'stripboard' and 'boneyard'.
 Additional boards could be called 'second unit', etc, at your discretion.

 The length of the combined arrays of the `breakdownIds` across all boards within a stripboard object must be equal to the total number of breakdown objects in `breakdowns`.
-For example, say you have two boards -- 'stripboard' which has 75 IDs and 'boneyard' which has 25 IDs -- you must have a total of 100 breakdown objects in your `breakdowns` array.
+For example, say you have two boards -- 'stripboard' which has 75 IDs and 'boneyard' which has 25 IDs -- you must have a total of 100 breakdown objects in your `breakdowns` array. `Breakdown` objects that are not referenced in a `boards.breakdownIds` array will be ignored.

 ## **Calendar Objects**